-A method to close the disposal facility is provided in the Proposal of a closure method from 2014, approved by SÚJB.
+A method to close the disposal facility is provided in the Proposal of a closure method approved by SÚJB.
 It is anticipated that disposal chambers and access tunnels will be filled with a mixture based on cements or clayey sealing material.
-Institutional control is anticipated for a period of 100 years after the closure of the disposal facility.
+Institutional control is anticipated for a period of 300 years after the operation is terminated.
 A monitoring program for a period after the closure has not yet been proposed.